A deeper look at perceptual inference

 $$p(s) = \text{Cat}(s, \pmb{\sigma)}$$

-As stated before, the optimal way for the organism (again, according to AIF) to arrive at its predictions about the observed states is using Bayes’ theorem:
+As stated before, the optimal way, according to AIF, for the organism to arrive at the probabilities for its mental states is by using Bayes’ theorem:

 $$p(s \mid o) = \frac{p(o, s)}{p(o)} = \frac{p(o \mid s)p(s)}{p(o)} = \frac{p(o \mid s)p(s)}{\sum_s p(o \mid s)p(s)}$$

-• \(p(s)\) is the organisms prior assumption about the probabilities of each possible state in the vector of all potential states \(\pmb{S}\).
+- \(p(s)\) is the organisms expectations about the probabilities of each possible mental state in the vector of all potential mental states \(\pmb{S}\) prior to an observation.

-• \(p(o \mid s)\), the likelihood, is the probability distribution of observations given a certain predicted state \(s\).
-The likelihood models the organism’s sensory apparatus.
+- \(p(o \mid s)\), the likelihood, is the probability distribution of observations given a certain mental state \(s\).
+This distribution can be seen as a model of the organism’s sensory apparatus.

 $$p(o) = \sum_{s} p(o \mid s)p(s)$$

-Since there is a large number of states in the real world, this sum would be very long making the evidence intractable.
-Since the evidence is intractable, we can not rely on Bayes’ theorem alone to infer \(p(s \mid o)\) except in toy examples.
+Since there is a large number of mental states, this sum would be very long making the evidence intractable.

 How to calculate the intractable